hyperverge/aadhaar-offline-android-sdk/README.md

 }
 ```

-> To integrate Offline KYC flow without using HyperVerge home screen, skip the next step and follow the instructions [here] (NO_HOME_SCREEN.md)
+> To integrate Offline KYC flow without using HyperVerge home screen, skip the next step and follow the instructions [here](NO_HOME_SCREEN.md)

 2. Initiate Aadhaar Offline KYC flow